Head of Department

 This course is commonly studied with:

-As an A-Level subject, chemistry complements several other A-Level courses, including biology, maths, computer science, physics and design technology.
+s an A-Level subject, Computer Science complements several other A-Level courses, including maths, physics and design technology.

 Future Careers: